Frequently Asked Questions¶

 <Dataset: 10x4@float64, <sa: chunks,targets>, <a: mapper>>

-mean_group_sample creates an FxMapper that applies a function to every group of samples in each chunk individually and therefore yields one sample of each label per chunk.
+every group of samples in each chunk individually and therefore yields

-Data analysis
+Data analysis¶

-How do I know which features were finally selected by a classifier doing feature selection?
+How do I know which features were finally selected by a classifier doing feature selection?¶

 All feature selection classifier use a built-in mapper to slice datasets.
 This mapper can be queried for selected features, or simply used to apply the same feature selection to other datasets.